AnsuyaPanwar/Netflix-Data-Exploration-and-Visualisation/README.md

 ## 2. PREPARE

 ## Data Storage:
 The public dataset is completely available on the google drive platform where it stores and consolidates all available datasets for analysis.
-The specific individual datasets at hand can be obtained at this link below: https://d2beiqkhq929f0.cloudfront.net/public_assets/assets/000/000/940/original/netflix.csv
+The specific individual datasets at hand can be obtained at this link below: <a href = "https://d2beiqkhq929f0.cloudfront.net/public_assets/assets/000/000/940/original/netflix.csv"> Click here <a/>

 ## 3. PROCESS